Product Liability & Personal Injury

 In the case of Soule v.
 GM Corp (1994), the courts ruled that “a manufacturer, distributor, or retailer is liable in tort if a defect in the manufacture or design of its product causes injury while the product is being used in a reasonably foreseeable way.”

-In California, “strict product liability” is a legal rule that essentially says that a product manufacturer, retailer or distributor is liable to a person injured by that product regardless of whether the victim did everything possible to make sure a defect never happened.
+In California, “strict product liability” is a legal rule.
+It means a product manufacturer, retailer or distributor is liable to a person injured by that product.
+Regardless of whether the victim did everything possible to make sure a defect never happened.
 This means that a defendant does not have to prove that their conduct met a certain standard.

-- that the victim’s own careless actions contributed to the cause of the injury, including using the product in a way that was not intended;
+- the victim’s carelessness contributed to the cause of the injury, including using the product the way it was not intended;

-- that some other person or event interacted with the product to such an extent that the product was not the real cause of the injury.
+- some other person or event interacted with the product to a magnitude that the product didn’t cause the injury.